zerotier/ZeroTierOne/crypto/README.md

 ------

 Most of this library is just glue to provide a simple safe API around things like OpenSSL or OS-specific crypto APIs.

-It also contains [ZSSP](ZSSP.md), the V2 ZeroTier Secure Session Protocol.